tommywu052/Thermal_MaskAI_mirror/Jetson/README.md

 10. **sudo docker build -t {Login Server}/{image_name_of_your_choice} .**
 11. **sudo docker push {Login Server}/{image_name_of_your_choice}**

-# Step 3: Create an Azure IoTHub, IoTEdge Device and IoTEdge Module (On any computer with network capability, using Azure CLI)
+# Step 3: (On any computer with network capability): Create an Azure IoTHub, IoTEdge Device and IoTEdge Module
 1. Create an Azure IoTHub: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-using-cli, and remember your **{hub_name}**
 2. Create an EdgeDevice under the IoTHub using Azure CLI with this command: az iot hub device-identity create --hub-name **{hub_name}** --device-id **myEdgeDevice** --edge-enabled
 3. Retrieve the **{CONNECTION_STRING}** for your EdgeDevice (this is very important) with this command: az iot hub device-identity show-connection-string --device-id **myEdgeDevice** --hub-name **{hub_name}**